CycloneDX/cdxgen/README.md

       --evidence               Generate SBOM with evidence for supported languag es.                    [boolean] [default: false]
       --spec-version           CycloneDX Specification version to use.
-Defaults to 1.5                             [default: 1.5]
+Defaults to 1.5                    [number] [default: 1.5]
       --filter                 Filter components containing this word in purl or component.properties.value.
 Multiple values allo
                                wed.                                      [array]
-      --only                   Include components only containing this word in purl.
-Useful to generate BOM with first party co mponents alone.
+      --only                   Include components only containing this word in p url.
+Useful to generate BOM with first party comp onents alone.
 Multiple values allowed.    [array]
       --author                 The person(s) who created the BOM.
 Set this value if you're intending the modify the BOM and claim authorship.[array] [default: "OWASP Foundation"]